 Tracking your moods from day to day and over time can be a helpful way to pinpoint what’s not working in your life, what’s causing you extra stress, and what factors are contributing to feeling anxious or depressed.
-Here’s a free mood tracker printable so you can keep track of how your mood changes over time and what’s affecting it.
+Here’s a free mood tracker printable or a guide to making your own year in pixels mood tracker so you can keep track of how your mood changes over time and what’s affecting it.

 - How to Start Recovering from Depression or Anxiety